aryadovoy/dishka-strawberry/README.md

-# Strawberry
+# dishka-strawberry

-Though it is not required, you can use *dishka-strawberry* integration.
+*dishka-strawberry* will help you use [Dishka](https://github.com/reagento/dishka) with [Strawberry](https://github.com/strawberry-graphql/strawberry).
 It features:

 * automatic injection of dependencies into GraphQL resolver functions
 * integration with FastAPI through `strawberry.fastapi.GraphQLRouter`